 Uganda is another interesting destination where travelers can engage in farm trips.
 These trips showcase Uganda’s thriving agriculture sector.

 This kind of tourism is also aimed at showcasing the agriculture of Uganda to the world.
-During the safari, travelers visit several plantations, animal farms, subsistence farms, and many others.
+In engaging in agro-tourism, travelers encounter several plantations, animal farms, subsistence farms, and many others.

 What is the impact of agro-tourism on the local communities of Uganda?

-Agriculture impacts a lot to the economy of Uganda and how the government of Uganda introduced agro-tourism, has impacted the social and economic status of the country.
-Some of these impacts of agro-tourism on the local economy include;
+Agriculture has played a vital role in Uganda’s economy and has impacted the social and economic status of the country.
+Some of these impacts of agro-tourism on the economy include;

 Source of employment opportunities for the people living around the farms since they act as guides where they earn income which improves the standards of living.